New York Scuba Diving

 When I was teaching scuba I would always tell my students that certification card is just a license to learn.
 Northeast conditions are challenging, the visibility can be poor, the water is cold, the wrecks are deeper, and a lot of our dive boats and beach dives require diving procedures that differ from what you may have experienced elsewhere.
 The best way to start diving the Northeast is by taking a class with an experienced local instructor.
 What class you take will depend on what you want to accomplish, but good classes to consider are an Introduction to Local Diving, Drysuit, Boat or Wreck Diving Classes, Advanced Nitrox, or even a Cavern class.

+It is hard to dive by yourself.
 Dive Clubs are the best way to get involved in local diving.
 Joining one is an easy way to find dive buddies, attend organized dives and trips, and get access to various events and speakers.
 Clubs are a core part of the local dive community.
 The largest dive club in the NYC area is Big Apple Divers.
 Another very active club for Long Island is The Dive Club .
-However there are many other local clubs, and many dive shops in the area will also sponsor their own diving clubs.
+However there are many other local clubs, and many dive shops in the area sponsor their own diving clubs.

 Step 4: Go Diving

 This may sound obvious but the only way to become a local diver is to dive locally.
-Sign up for dives, go for a beach dive, go on a charter boat, spend a day at Lake Hydra or Minnewaska.
+Sign up for dives, go for a beach dive, go wreck diving, join a group for a bottle dive, spend a day at Lake Hydra or Lake Minnewaska.
 The more experience you get the easier diving up here will become.
+No one started out as a great diver on dive one, and anyone who tells you otherwise is lying.
+Keep diving, practice, try new things, ask questions, and be open to learning.

 Long Island Dive Shops & Boats